An Unmarked Grave, in Such Hallowed Ground

 Commandant Chapman responds to Tinneny’s request on February 5, 1969, sharing that they “…have been advised that it is against the policy of the Society of Friends to erect monuments on the grounds…where [Samuel Nicholas’] body is interred.”

-Later that year, she was contacted by another Marine Corps Veteran, Edwin N. McClellan, with additional research questions about Samuel Nicholas.
+Later that year, on April 15, 1968, Allen was contacted by Edwin N. McClellan with additional research questions about Samuel Nicholas.
+They continue to write a series of letters sharing research findings and information until McClellan’s passing in 1971.

 By November 18, 1973, conversations about hosting the Marines at the meetinghouse for an annual ceremony had come to a close—members of the Quaker meeting had not reached a consensus (they did not all agree), so the request was denied.